Skip to content

 cd /opt/safecall

-sudo ./util.sh setup --defaults # accept all defaults
+sudo ./util.sh system setup --defaults # accept all defaults

 Wizard prompts (6 max):